H-Moji-H/mysql-biochar-sales-analysis/README.md

 ### Overall Revenue Collection:

-The project achieved a total revenue of 111,600, with 102,850 collected so far and a remaining balance of 8,750.
+The project achieved a total revenue of 111,600, with 102,850 collected so far and a remaining balance of 8,750 shillings.

 # Query and Results: